AmirEfi/Connect-Four-Game/README.md

-# Connect-Four-Game
-##Final project of the AI course - Spring 2023
+# Final project of the AI course - Spring 2023

 This is a simple Connect Four game.